opil/documentation/docs/admin/OPIL/opil_server.md

 In this section you will install and configure the OPIL Server using an example layout provided on this page by following a step-by-step guide.
 At the end of this guide you will have a working OPIL Server setup.
 Finally, you will reset the configuration and then you can configure the OPIL Server with your own layout.

-### Overview
+It is possible to change the configuration (e.g. ports and filenames) with the capabilities described in [Docker compose file version 3 reference](https://docs.docker.com/compose/compose-file/).
+However, during this guide we will not address any configuration that is not absolutely required.

-During this guide you will complete the following steps:
+Please follow these steps for installing the OPIL server:
 [TOC]

-## Prerequisites for this guide
+## Check prerequisites

 - Computer with Linux-based operating with docker and docker-compose installed.
 - You know the IP-address of your system.
 Write it down as you will need  it later in this guide.
 This will be referred as `<ip-address>` from now on.